karoassociation/Standard/Writerside/topics/1-1-Files-Classes-and-Namespaces.md

 >
 {style="warning"}

-In Karo the directory structure defines the namespaces and one file contains one single class.
+In Karo the directory structure defines the namespaces and one file contains one single class or one single enumeration.

 ## 1.1.1 Files

 Karo source code files have a filename ending with the extension `.karo`.
-The files contain the source code in uncompiled text form.
+The files contain the source code in raw text form.
 A file contains optional parser instructions and one optional class definition.

 > Empty files or files with just parser instructions are allowed, but it is discouraged from using them.
 >